kelvintelon/Tech-Gram/java/README.md

 ### DAO integration tests

-`com.techelevator.dao.FinalCapstoneDaoTests` has been provided for you to use as a base class for any DAO integration test.
+`com.techelevator.dao.BaseDaoTests` has been provided for you to use as a base class for any DAO integration test.
 It initializes a Datasource for testing and manages rollback of database changes between tests.

 The following is an example of extending this class for writing your own DAO integration tests: